B2. Operations

 ... ...

 Ask students to say what they observe.
-Allow time for them to express themselves in their own words.
-Use the word pattern to describe what students are trying to say.
+Allow time for them to express themselves in their own words and introduce the word pattern when appropriate.

 Active Learning (Exploration)